chacal/ha_mount_kelvin_integration/README.md

-This repository contains a custom component for [Home Assistant](https://www.home-assistant.io/) that adds support for `mount_kelvin` platform through which Home Assistant can be used to control lights of a [Mount Kelvin](https://www.mountkelvin.com/) system.
+This repository contains a custom component for [Home Assistant](https://www.home-assistant.io/) that adds support for `mount_kelvin` platform through which Home Assistant can be used to control lights and activate scenes of a [Mount Kelvin](https://www.mountkelvin.com/) system.

-This is still very much work in progress and only very rudimentary support for controlling individual lights has been implemented for now (meaning there is no support for Mount Kelvin scenes, schedules, rooms, switches, etc.).
+This is still very much work in progress and only includes support for controlling individual lights and activating scenes has been implemented for now.

 ## Installation